MariSchn/ETH-Algorithms-Lab-2024/Week_02/Burning_Coins/README.md

 <summary>Hint #2</summary>

 This problem exhibits optimal substructure.
 The state of the game at any point can be uniquely described by the subarray of coins that are still available.
-Let's say coins from index $i$ to $j$ are left.
-Can you define a function, say `solve(i, j)`, that computes the best possible outcome for the player whose turn it is for this specific subproblem?
+Let's say coins from index $s$ to $e$ are left.
+Can you define a function, say `f(s, e)`, that computes the best possible outcome for the player whose turn it is for this specific subproblem?

 </details>